aspose-svg/Aspose.SVG-API-References/english/python-net/aspose.svg.drawing/igradientbrush/interpolation_colors/_index.md

 ## interpolation_colors property

-Get the interpolation colors that defines a multicolor linear gradient.
+Gets or sets the interpolation colors that defines a multicolor linear gradient.
 ### Definition:
 ```python
 @property